centau/ecr/api/Queue.md

 title: Queue
 ---

-A class for queuing values to be processed in one go later.
+A class for queuing values to be processed altogether later.

 ## Methods